solana-labs/solana/book/src/proposals/abi-management.md

 - why for each revision? what about fixture maintenance burden?: ABI changes should be last resorts in general (even adding fields, in contrast to the RPC API), so the pace of increasing number of fixtures should be low.

-- why need to write unit test?: For example crates can introduce unintended changes accidentally.

 - why ascii binary (= hex) embedded inside yaml as the test fixture? yaml is line oriented and expressive adequately for this case.
 We can use